innov8rz-ftc-team-11039/TeleDrive-2.0/README.md

 ![alt text](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0/blob/main/readme_images/windows_extract.png "Step 1: Extract .zip Contents")
 ![alt text](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0/blob/main/readme_images/windows_extract2.png "Step 2: Start Extracting Contents")
 ![alt text](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0/blob/main/readme_images/windows_extract_in_progress.png "Waiting for Extracting to Finish")
 Once done, move into the folder inside until you see a bunch of files.
-One of them will be names `TeleDrive.exe` which you will have to double click on to launch.
+One of them will be named `TeleDrive.exe` which you will have to double click on to launch.
 (The first time might take a while, but after that, it will be quick)
 ![alt text](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0/blob/main/readme_images/windows_going_to_exe.png "Step 3: Go into the Extracted Folder to find TeleDrive.exe")

-## Mac OS
+## MacOS

-All you have to do it go to to Releases Tab for the latest release and download `TeleDrive-MacOS.zip`.
+For MacOS you will have to go to the [Releases](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0/releases/tag/v1.0 "Go to Releases") Tab for the latest release and download `TeleDrive-MacOS.zip`.

-Then, you simply need to extract the contents of `TeleDrive-MacOS.zip`.
+Then, you just need to extract the contents of `TeleDrive-MacOS.zip`.
 These steps are shown in the images below.

 ![alt text](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0/blob/main/readme_images/mac_extract.png "Step 1: Extract .zip Contents")
 ![alt text](https://github.com/innov8rz-ftc-team-11039/TeleDrive-2.0/blob/main/readme_images/mac_extract_in_progress.png "Waiting for Extracting to Finish")